Yahoo Web Search

 • Pronunciation in English

 DESULTORY pronunciation.
-How to say desultory.
+How to say DESULTORY.
 Listen to the...

 4. Desultory means marked by lack of definite plan, regularity, or purpose, or not connected with the main subject.
 It comes from the Latin word for a circus performer who leaps from horse to horse.

-6. Desultory means done in an unplanned and disorganized way, and without enthusiasm.
-It comes from Latin dēsultōrius, relating to one who vaults or jumps, hence superficial.
-See synonyms, pronunciation, collocations, sentences and grammar of desultory.
+5. Desultory means done in an unplanned and disorganized way, and without enthusiasm.
+It can also mean random or incidental.
+See examples, pronunciation, and word origin.

-7. If you lack a definite plan or purpose and flit from one thing to another, your actions are desultory.
+9. If you lack a definite plan or purpose and flit from one thing to another, your actions are desultory.
 Some people call such desultory wanderings spontaneous.
 Others call it "being lost."

 1. People also search for